 Blue Iguana Cantina on the lido

 I don’t know how many of these I had for breakfast over the ten days!
 Definitely my favourite dining venue, fast, tasty and delicious.
 I’m seriously missing my breakfast burrito and the cheery Indonesian boys that work that counter.
 They did ask me for feedback so I filled in a little request asking for soy mince for the tacos or vegan breakfast sausage.
-I even suggested tofu to improve the protein options for vegans, as it was available in some other venues.
+I even suggested tofu to improve the protein options for vegans, as it was available in the main dining room.

 You can find the Blue Iguana Cantina breakfast menu here.
 It is a great venue for omnis and ok for veggies (eggs & cheese).
 At the moment the only vegan breakfast filling to go with the lettuce and veg was the hash browns.
 Mind, it still got me addicted so maybe I didn’t need more!